SandraKanna/MovieReview_SimpleApp/readme.md

 psql -U app -d appdb

 # Once inside the psql prompt:
-\dt                       -- list all tables (you should see "form1") SELECT * FROM form1;      -- view all submitted form entries
+\dt                       -- list all tables (you should see "movie_reviews") SELECT * FROM movie_reviews;      -- view all submitted form entries

 #to exit postgres:
 \q